Portfolio Backlog Item (PFBI)

 Samples & Integrations (Backlog Item Type)

-Samples & Integrations represent all work that is required to develop, build and test prototype samples (whether virtual or physical).
+Samples & Integrations represent all work that is required to develop, build, integrate and test prototype samples (whether virtual or physical).
 These Samples can be concepts, simulations, prototypical partial assemblies, virtual prototypes, rapid prototypes, up to pre-series samples, which may be tested in user studies.
-Samples & Integrations are created to close Knowledge Gaps through learning.…
+Samples & Integrations are created to close Knowledge Gaps through…

 Stakeholder Needs